A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

-A second challenge that arose was addressing the difficulty in understanding CBDC.
-CBDC is a complex topic and not always accessible for everyday people due to its novelty, its wide range of technical terms, and the complexity of the current payment infrastructures with which it would integrate.
+A second challenge that arose was addressing the difficulty in understanding digital currency. digital currency is a complex topic and not always accessible for everyday people due to its novelty, its wide range of technical terms, and the complexity of the current payment infrastructures with which it would integrate.
 This problem of understanding complex technologies is not new and is referred to as ‘technical debt’ in software disciplines~\cite{theodoropoulos2011technical}.
-To develop a shared understanding and vision for the system among designers and stakeholders who were unfamiliar with CBDC discourse, we employed techniques inspired by design methods that use metaphors to bolster creativity with non-experts~\cite{ylipulli2017creative} and to communicate technical terms through metaphorical analogies in disciplines like computer science~\cite{van1988binary}.
-Metaphors helped us bridge pre-existing known concepts with the technical systems of CBDC.
-For example, we used metaphors such as “USO assets are like a sheet of infinitely extensible paper”, “blind signatures are like signing an opaque, carbon-lined envelope”, and “CBDC assets are hot when you create them, so you need to wait for them to cool down before spending”.
+To develop a shared understanding and vision for the system among designers and stakeholders who were unfamiliar with digital currency discourse, we employed techniques inspired by design methods that use metaphors to bolster creativity with non-experts~\cite{ylipulli2017creative} and to communicate technical terms through metaphorical analogies in disciplines like computer science~\cite{van1988binary}.
+Metaphors helped us bridge pre-existing known concepts with the technical systems of digital currency.
+For example, we used metaphors such as “USO assets are like a sheet of infinitely extensible paper” (as a way to describe an asset that maintains its own state), “blind signatures are like signing an opaque, carbon-lined envelope” (as a way to describe how a signer can recognise a signature as valid without recognising what had been signed), and “CBDC assets are hot when you create them, so you need to wait for them to cool down before spending” (as a way to explain the process of accumulating a sufficiently large anonymity set).
 These metaphors and allegories were then reused and reworked during further workshop activities with internal and external stakeholders.

 The final challenge was to effectively find a way to demonstrate the system’s technical specifications, as well as its benefits and drawbacks, to potential users and stakeholders.
-Compiling all these challenge points together allowed for the CBDC design work to be separated into three strands:
+Compiling all these challenge points together allowed for the digital currency design work to be separated into three strands:

-\begin{itemize} \item \textit{meta-design}, which focuses on designing working practices, knowledge exchange, and stakeholder engagement~\cite{bauer2009designing}; \item \textit{technical systems design}, which focuses on designing how the system should function and be built; and \item \textit{interaction design}, which focuses on designing how the system interfaces with the wider world. \end{itemize}
+\begin{itemize} \item \textit{meta-design}, which focuses on designing working practices, knowledge exchange, and stakeholder engagement~\cite{bauer2009designing,fischer2000,fischer2004}; \item \textit{technical systems design}, which focuses on designing how the system should function and be built~\cite{bacon2005,goodman2011,cockton2019}; and \item \textit{interaction design}, which focuses on designing how the system interfaces with the wider world~\cite{fischer2007,herrmann2014,thornton2022,schutz2020}. \end{itemize}